juristr/juristr.github.com/content/blog/using-the-nx-dependency-graph-in-custom-scripts.md

 comments: true
 ---
 {{<intro>}}
-  One of the powerful pilars of the open source [Nx monorepo toolkit](https://nx.dev) is its dependency graph.
-In this article we're going to look into how we can leverage it in our own scripts.
+  One of the powerful pillars of the open-source [Nx monorepo toolkit](https://nx.dev) is its dependency graph.
+In this article, we're going to look into how we can leverage it in our own scripts.
 {{</intro>}}

 <!--more-->

 {{< postad >}}

 [Nx](https://nx.dev) is an open source dev toolkit to help you scale development with monorepos.
-What makes Nx stand out is
+What makes Nx particularly stand out is

 * **dependency graph -** Nx understands your workspace
 * **["affected" commands](https://nx.dev/angular/guides/ci/monorepo-affected#rebuilding-and-retesting-what-is-affected) -** that allow you to only build what really changed
 * **[computational caching](https://nx.dev/angular/workspace/computation-caching#computation-caching) -** Victor Savkin also wrote a blog post on ["How to never build or test twice"](https://blog.nrwl.io/how-to-never-build-or-test-the-same-code-twice-2dc58e413279)
 * **it is tech agnostic -** while Nx currently focuses mostly on the JavaScript ecosystem, there's nothing in Nx that is particularly bound to it.
 As such even Java or .Net projects can be built with it

 In this article I'd like to focus on the **dependency graph** in particular.
-Behind the scenes, whenever you reference a libary within your workspace, Nx keeps track of that.
+Behind the scenes, whenever you reference a library within your workspace, Nx keeps track of that.
 By knowing the structure of the monorepo, Nx is able to provide significant improvements to the developer experience.
 One such improvement are the so-called “affected” commands.
 For instance to run your tests:

 ```
 $ nx affected:test